-- (L) The Director is authorized to cause the manual or facsimile signature of the Governor, as Chairman of the Governing Board, and the corporate seal of the Division to be imprinted on the Refunding Bonds, which shall be attested and countersigned with the manual or facsimile signature of the Director, as Assistant Secretary of the Governing Board. - (M) U.S. Bank Trust Company, National Association, or its successor as Registrar/Paying Agent, is hereby designated as the Registrar/Paying Agent for the Refunding Bonds on the terms and conditions set forth in the Registrar, Paying Agent and Transfer Agreement between the Board and U.S. Bank Trust, National Association, or its successor.
+(L) The Director is authorized to cause the manual or facsimile signature of the Governor, as Chairman of the Governing Board, and the corporate seal of the Division to be imprinted on the Series 2024 (to be determined) Bonds, which shall be attested and countersigned with the manual or facsimile signature of the Director, as Assistant Secretary of the Governing Board.

+(M) U.S. Bank Trust Company, National Association, or its successor as Registrar/Paying Agent, is hereby designated as the Registrar/Paying Agent for the Series 2024 (to be determined) Bonds on the terms and conditions set forth in the Registrar, Paying Agent and Transfer Agreement between the Board and U.S. Bank Trust, National Association, or its successor.

 SECTION 2.02.
-FORM OF THE REFUNDING BONDS.
-(A) Notwithstanding anything to the contrary in the Authorizing Resolution, this Sixty-third Supplemental Resolution, or any other resolution relating to the Refunding Bonds (for the purposes of this section, collectively, the "Resolution"), the Refunding Bonds may be issued in book-entry only form utilizing the services of a Securities Depository (as used herein, "Securities Depository" means the Depository Trust Company, New York, New York, or its nominees, successors, and assigns).
+FORM OF THE SERIES 2024 (TO BE DETERMINED) BONDS.

+(A) Notwithstanding anything to the contrary in the Authorizing Resolution, this Sixty-second Supplemental Resolution, or any other resolution relating to the Series 2024 (to be determined) Bonds (for the purposes of this section, collectively, the "Resolution"), the Series 2024 (to be determined) Bonds may be issued in book-entry only form utilizing the services of a Securities Depository (as used herein, "Securities Depository" means the Depository Trust Company, New York, New York, or its nominees, successors, and assigns).

-So long as a book-entry only system of evidence of transfer of ownership of all the Refunding Bonds is maintained in accordance herewith, any provision of the Resolution relating to the delivery of physical bond certificates shall be inapplicable, and the Resolution shall be deemed to give full effect to such book-entry system.
+So long as a book-entry only system of evidence of transfer of ownership of all the Series 2024 (to be determined) Bonds is maintained in accordance herewith, any provision of the Resolution relating to the delivery of physical bond certificates shall be inapplicable, and the Resolution shall be deemed to give full effect to such book-entry system.

-- (B) If the Refunding Bonds are issued in book-entry only form: - (i) The Refunding Bonds shall be issued in the name of the Securities Depository as the Registered Owner of the Refunding Bonds and held in the custody of the Securities Depository or its designee. - (ii) Transfers of beneficial ownership of the Refunding Bonds will be effected on the records of the Securities Depository and its Participants pursuant to rules and procedures established by the Securities Depository ("Participants" include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations, as well other organizations that clear through or maintain a custodial relationship with such organizations, either directly or indirectly). - (iii) Each Participant shall be credited in the records of the Securities Depository with the amount of such Participant's interest in the Refunding Bonds.
-Beneficial ownership interests in the Refunding Bonds may be purchased by or through Participants.
+(B) If the Series 2024 (to be determined) Bonds are issued in book-entry only form:

+(i) The Series 2024 (to be determined) Bonds shall be issued in the name of the Securities Depository as the Registered Owner of the Series 2024 (to be determined) Bonds and held in the custody of the Securities Depository or its designee.

+(ii) Transfers of beneficial ownership of the Series 2024 (to be determined) Bonds will be effected on the records of the Securities Depository and its Participants pursuant to rules and procedures established by the Securities Depository ("Participants" include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations, as well other organizations that clear through or maintain a custodial relationship with such organizations, either directly or indirectly).

+(iii) Each Participant shall be credited in the records of the Securities Depository with the amount of such Participant's interest in the Series 2024 (to be determined) Bonds.
+Beneficial ownership interests in the Series 2024 (to be determined) Bonds may be purchased by or through Participants.
 The holders of these beneficial ownership interests are hereinafter referred to as the "Beneficial Owners."
-The Beneficial Owners shall not receive Refunding Bonds representing their beneficial ownership interests.
-The ownership interests of each Beneficial Owner shall be recorded through the records of the Participant from which such Beneficial Owner purchased its Refunding Bonds.
-Transfers of ownership interests in the Refunding Bonds shall be accomplished by book entries made by the Securities Depository and, in turn, by Participants acting on behalf of Beneficial Owners.
+The Beneficial Owners shall not receive Series 2024 (to be determined) Bonds representing their beneficial ownership interests of each Beneficial Owner shall be recorded through the records of the Participant from which such Beneficial Owner purchased its Series 2024 (to be determined) Bonds.
+Transfers of ownership interests in the Series 2024 (to be determined) Bonds shall be accomplished by book entries made by the Securities Depository and, in turn, by Participants acting on behalf of Beneficial Owners.